EKG or Cardiographic Technician

 Become a Radiologic & MRI Technologist

-Radiologic and MRI technologists capture high-quality images to aid doctors diagnosing and treating their patients.
-This profession requires technical knowledge of medical imaging techniques, equipment operation and quality control procedures, and clinical expertise related to specific patient needs.
+Radiologic and MRI technologists capture high-quality images to aid doctors in diagnosing and treating their patients.
+This profession requires technical knowledge of medical imaging techniques, equipment operation, and quality control procedures, and clinical expertise related to specific patient needs.
 Performing a variety of diagnostic imaging exams such as X-rays and ultrasounds, radiologic technologists must accurately position patients for scanning and assess the image quality before providers see.

 Additionally, they ensure radiation safety by guarding against overexposure to radiation during any procedure and helping physicians safely administer contrast agents or medications as needed.